themi/magrav/hat-pack/02-gans-production.md

 > Colour = The colour of the first signs of rust (tarnish) of the metal
 > ! = The colour of fully developed rust of the metal

-GANS strength is related to its atomic weight, for example: C02 GANS has less strength than CuO2 GANS.
+GANS strength is related to its molecular weight, for example: C02 GANS has less strength than CuO2 GANS.
 On a 3 tier coil power unit - the GANS strength should decrease for each ascending coil.
 Plasma naturally flows from the higher strength to lower strength and this is a key datum to creating perpetual flow.

 May the plasma be with you.